stolostron/rhacm-docs/about/known_issues.md

 ## Some console features might not display in Firefox earlier versions
 {: #1100}

-The product supports Mozilla Firefox 74.0 or the latest version that is available for Linux, macOS, and windows.
+The product supports Mozilla Firefox 74.0 or the latest version that is available for Linux, macOS, and Windows.
 Upgrade to the latest version for the best console compatibility.